rebazp/TRAVELBLOG/README.md

 Please see  [TESTING.md](TESTING.md) for all the detailed testing performed.

 ## References
-For thhis project I have used help from the Code Institute example project I think therefore i blog and some Youtube channels.
-Most of the code that I have used in this project is my own which I have learned during my time studying at Code Institute.
+For thhis project I have had inspiration from the Code Institute example project, I think therefore i blog and tutorials from Youtube.
+Most part of the code that I've used in this project is my own, which I have learned during my time studying at Code Institute.

 * Code Institute project 4 [I Think Therefore I Blog](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+2023_Q3/courseware/56a2da0940b4411d8a38c2b093a22c60/4565659a34d648b8b8edd063c3182180/)
 * Youtube series Django Tutorial by [Net Ninja](https://www.youtube.com/watch?v=n-FTlQ7Djqc&list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc&index=1&ab_channel=NetNinja)